SiriDB/siridb-server/help/help_noaccess.md

 >**Warning**
 >
->Its really important to stop all servers in a SiriDB cluster to prevent
+>It's really important to stop all servers in a SiriDB cluster to prevent
 >database inconsistency.

 Remove the appropriate file on **all servers** in the SiriDB cluster.

 	# Restore the default user